Improving the discovery of UHN clinical and research support

 Content-heavy research guides made it hard for users to find relevant information efficiently.
 The lack of subheadings and sections make it difficult for users to identify information that is relevant to their work and research.

-User research confirmed that many struggled to find the resources and services they needed.
 We ran 10–15 minute card sorting sessions with 4 end users using OptimalSort.
 These sessions helped us understand how users naturally group content, revealing mental models we used to guide the navigation redesign.

 Based on these insights, we restructured the site’s navigation.
 In subsequent usability testing round, users achieved an 92.5% task success rate with the improved navigation.
 Some changes include: